 Deductions are usually equal to 19% of the charges borne, reducing the gross taxation applicable.

-Regional and municipal IRPEF surcharges
+The following regional and municipal IRPEF surcharges may apply:

 - a regional of between 1.23% and 3.33% (established by the regional government on a yearly basis);